arnoson/kirby-stats/README.md

 ## Usage

-See the `/example` folder, documentation is still WIP.
+Also see the `/example` folder, documentation is still WIP.

+The plugin provides an endpoint `/kirby-stats/hit` which gets called from a little [script](https://github.com/arnoson/kirby-stats/blob/main/example/assets/stats.js).
+Simply add the script to your website and include it in your templates like shown in the example.

 ## Options